 Renegade Craft Fair

 A curated market of indie, handmade crafts from the Bay Area and the US for sale, including jewelry, clothing, accessories, stationery, household goods, artwork and gourmet foods.
-Hands-on DIY workshops, DJ-spun music and food and drink are also offered.
+Hands-on DIY workshops, DJ-spun music and food and drink are also offered at this popular Fort Mason event.

 At Fort Mason, Festival Pavilion, Marina Blvd. & Buchanan St., San Francisco 94123.
 Free admission.